 - Name of creditor or agency that filed the lien

 State that the agency has withdrawn the tax lien and that you have a withdrawal notice.
 Request that it be removed from your credit report.
 Include a list of documents you are attaching with the letter and a description of what they are.

-Ask for an investigation and for deletion of the disputed item.
-You’ll need to submit a letter like this for each credit bureau where the tax lien is reported.
-In some cases, it will be reported to all three of the major agencies, while in other instances, it may only be reported to one or two.
+Ask for an investigation and for the deletion of the disputed item.
+You’ll need to submit a letter like this to each credit bureau where the lien is reported.
+In some cases, it will be reported to all three of the major credit reporting agencies, while in other instances, it may only be reported to one or two.

 Be sure to make copies of all documentation, including the letter, and never send originals.
 Then send one copy to the agency via certified mail.

 The Waiting Game

 The Fair Credit Reporting Act requires the credit bureaus to reply within 30 days (in some circumstances 45 days) regarding your letter.
 This reply will probably just be an acknowledgment of your letter and request.
 It will likely state that an investigation will be conducted regarding your request.

 You should expect another 90 days before you hear a decision.
 If you receive a denial, you’ll want to find out the reason.
 It may be because an important document was missing or there are questions that were not answered.